-The governors define brother and sister as being those children who share the same biological parents.
+Siblings The governors define siblings as being those children who share the same biological parents.
 This includes half-brother or half-sister or legally adopted child living at the same address as the child.

-Where applications are received in respect of twins, triplets or children of other multiple births, the Local Authority will endeavour to offer places in the same school, admitting above the planned admission number where necessary.
-If this is not possible, the parent will be asked which child (ren) should take up the place(s).
+Where applications are received in respect of twins, triplets or children of other multiple births, the Governing Body will endeavour to offer places in the same school, admitting above the planned admission number where necessary.
+If this is not possible, the parent will be asked which child(ren) should take up the place(s).
 The parent will still have a right of appeal against a refusal of a place.

-Parent

-Section 576 of the Education Act 1996 defines 'parent' to include; all natural parents, whether they are married or not; and any person who, although not a natural parent, has parental responsibility for a child or young person; and any person who, although not a natural parent, has care of a child or a young person.
+Parent Section 576 of the Education Act 1996 defines 'parent' to include; all natural parents, whether they are married or not; and any person who, although not a natural parent, has parental responsibility for a child or young person; and any person who, although not a natural parent, has care of a child or a young person.

 Having parental responsibility means assuming all the rights, duties, powers, responsibilities and authority that a parent of a child has by law.
 People other than a child's natural parent can acquire parental responsibility.

-Catchment area

-Details of the school's defined catchment area can be obtained from the school.
+Catchment area Details of the school's defined catchment area can be viewed on the Academy's website: www.theredhillacademy.org.uk Policy: Admissions Policy Version: 0.1